 Do you want to add a pint-sized pup with a ton of personality to your household?
 Then a Yorkshire Terrier might be the perfect pooch for you!
-Growing to be only about seven inches tall, the Yorkie is a toy-sized terrier with silky, golden fur.
+Growing to be only about 7 inches tall, the Yorkie is a toy-sized terrier with silky, golden fur.

 Feisty, brave, and a tad bossy, the Yorkie is an excitable and energetic dog brimming with a big-town attitude.
 A great pet for both homeowners and apartment dwellers, the Yorkie will provide you with love and companionship for her entire lifetime.

-Wondering what type of Yorkie you should get?
+Wondering what type of Yorkie breed you should get?
 While there are several different types of Yorkies, all of them make amazing pets for people of any age.